 If you’re buying something because it went up yesterday or last week, that is not a good reason for buying anything.
 It will get you in trouble over time. – Warren Buffett

-But that’s not the entire reason why people dive in.
+That’s only part of the reason why people dive in.

 So greed plays a role but envy is what drives people to make the mistake of chasing what appears to be easy money.

-It’s just that dumb luck is a terrible strategy because you almost always end up worse off than you started.
-And the lucky few it might work for, often confuse it with skill.
+It’s just that dumb luck is not a strategy you can really on because it almost always leaves you worse off than you started.
+And on the rare chance that it doesn’t, it brings a risk of confusing dumb luck with skill.

 Charlie Munger’s answer to all of it is to give most things a wide berth:

 When there’s enough incentive, bad things will happen.
 It’s bad people — crazy bubble, bad idea — luring people into the concept of easy wealth without much insight or work.
 It’s the last thing on earth you should think about.
 If it worked it would be bad for you, because you’d try and do it again.
 It’s totally insane.

 And by the way, I’ve just laid out a wonderful life lesson for you.
 Give a whole lot of things a wide berth.
 They don’t exist.
 Crooks, crazies, egomaniacs, people full of resentment, people full of self pity, people who feel like victims, there’s a lot of things that aren’t going to work for you.
 Figure out what they are and then avoid them like the plague…

 And the worst thing would happen if you won, because then you’d do it again.
 It’s total insanity.
 And it’s so easy to simplify life from just all these things are beneath you.